Hacker gets response from Aarogya Setu on privacy issue

 Aarogya Setu app must for employees in both govt and pvt sector

-To a question on the user geting the COVID-19 stats displayed on the home screen by changing the radius and latitude-longitude using a script, the team says that the radius parameters are fixed.
+To a question on the user getting the COVID-19 stats displayed on the home screen by changing the radius and latitude-longitude using a script, the team says that the radius parameters are fixed.
 It can only take one of the five values.

 Read the full response here: